 If a student has a diagnosis, chances are the student qualifies for some sort of reasonable accommodation(s).

-If you need additional information please do not hesitate to contact the Office of Disability Services by emailing email@example.com or calling 931-372-6119.
+If you need additional information please do not hesitate to contact the Accessible Education Center by emailing email@example.com or calling 931-372-6119.
 We are here for you!

 - Learning Disability